-There is a continual boom in the medical field, one that is showing no signs of slowingoklahoma down anytime soon.
+There is a continual boom in the medical field, one that is showing no signs of slowing down anytime soon.
 That has led to a wealth of new job openings for medical billers and coders.
 Those jobs come with a host of perks, such as competitive pay, health benefits, and job security.
 A future as a medical billing and coding professional can provide a stable and rewarding career in the healthcare industry.

 Medical Billing and Coding Certification Requirements